WeichenZhou/SFC/README.md

 Output: SCF_output.txt contains values of SFC statistic for each probe.
 If all cases and controls have the same expression value, value of SFC should be 'nan'.

-// .cpp would be private till manuscript completed.